AlgoMaster Logo

 Loading...

-Keep ternary expressions to one line.
+Keep ternary expressions short.
 If the logic is more complex, use a regular if/else block.
-Nested ternaries are legal in Python but universally hated.
+Nested ternaries are legal, but they are usually harder to read than they are worth.

 None Checks and Truthiness

-Python's None is like null in Java or nil in Go.
-But Python has a broader concept of "truthiness" that you need to understand to avoid subtle bugs.
+Python's None represents an explicit missing value.
+Python also has a broader concept of "truthiness", which you need to understand to avoid subtle bugs.

 What is Falsy in Python?